Tien-Dat-PHAN/Collision-Balls/README.md

 Here `*target file` is the name of file that you want to run
 Example:
-* `make clash-of-particles-naive-file` - Compile the clash-of-particle-naive-file Once your program has compiled, there is `.o file` in the main dictionary.
+* `make clash-of-particles-naive-file` - Compile the clash-of-particle-naive-file.\n
+Once your program has compiled, there is `.o file` in the main dictionary.
 Following command:
 * `./clash-of-particles-naive-file` - Run the program